01 of 02

 As mentioned, if you like peace and quiet, this may not be the optimal time for a visit.
 Conditions in museums and even in popular neighborhoods are often quite crowded, and you'll have to compete for entry into some of the city's more coveted attractions and to book restaurants in the best places.
 For a more low-key experience, consider visiting instead during low season (generally late October through early March).

-- May 21st: Museum Night-- As part of the global Museum Night event, Paris museums will open their doors free of charge to visitors until late until the night.
-Special events and illuminations await in many of Paris' major museums.
+- May 19th: Museum Night-- As part of the global event of the same name, a huge number of Parisian museums will open their doors free of charge to visitors until late until the night.
+Special events and illuminations await in many of Paris' major museums, from the Louvre to the Centre Pompidou.

-- May 16th-June 5th: The French Open at Roland Garros-- Tennis fans should not miss one of France's most exciting and important tournaments.
+- May 21st-June 10th: The French Open at Roland Garros-- Tennis fans should not miss one of France's most exciting and important tournaments.
 Tennis greats like Steffi Graf made their debuts at Roland Garros, and the French Open continues to host some of the world's unforgettable matches.
+If you can't get your hands on tickets, don't despair: Paris City Hall (Metro: Hotel de Ville) often organizes free viewings of the major matches on a giant screen outside.

 02 of 02